biyoner/ADDN/README.md

 ### Training
 epochs: how many iterations or steps to train
-sample_interval: how many steps to save perform a visulization
+sample_interval: how many steps to perform a visulization

 ### Data
-data_path: data saved
+data_path: data path
-train_data: .npy file for training
+img_trn, msk_trn: .npy file for training data
-valid_data: .npy file for validation
+img_val, msk_val: .npy file for validation
-test_data: .npy file for testing
+img_tst: .npy file for testing
 input_shape, output_shape: height, width and channl of the input image and output image
 patch: PatchGAN output

 ## Training and Testing